-Market Assessment, and supported by regular reviews of the

-Combined Housing Register, is for one bedroom units (80%); with the remainder spread across two, three, four and five bedroom properties.
+- 4.280 The majority of affordable rented need identified in the Local Housing Market Assessment, and supported by regular reviews of the Combined Housing Register, is for one bedroom units (80%); with the remainder spread across two, three, four and five bedroom properties.
 This is because of a general lack of provision of one bedroom units across the county due to historical development.
 The provision of one-bedroom units would therefore need to be the primary consideration on smaller sites.
 However it would not be appropriate to deliver this level of one bedroom units (80%) on larger affordable housing sites where a mixed community would be the aim.
-This is taken into consideration when new social housing developments are delivered by Registered Social Landlords. - New para: Affordable rented units account for over 83% of need identified in the LHMA, with the remainder showing a need for Low Cost Home Ownership (or similar scheme).
-The requirement for affordable homes to purchase needs to take into consideration the availability of support for the purchase of properties at affordable levels, through schemes such as Homebuy, Rent to Own and Shared Ownership. - 4.291 The affordable housing target will not meet the need set out in the Local Housing Market Assessment.
+This is taken into consideration when new social housing developments are delivered by Registered Social Landlords. - 4.281 Affordable rented units account for over 83% of need identified in the LHMA, with the remainder showing a need for Low Cost Home Ownership (or similar scheme).
+The requirement for affordable homes to purchase needs to take into consideration the availability of support for the purchase of properties at affordable levels, through schemes such as Homebuy, Rent to Own and Shared Ownership. - 4.282 The affordable housing target will not meet the need set out in the Local Housing Market Assessment.
 This is because the need forecast is greater than housing land supply can deliver.
-The approach to affordable housing delivery is to: - a) Use market housing to cross-subsidise affordable housing deliverysee Policy 49. ♣ - b) Prioritise the delivery of affordable housing over other land uses for example by not allowing new build self-catering in the countryside.
-Brownfield provision of self-catering is permitted in Centres and the countryside but only where there the site or building is unsuitable for market or affordable housing see Policy 41.
-Also, when finding new uses for community facilities and employment sites that are no longer required uses beneficial to the community (including affordable housing delivery) are prioritised see Policy 45 and Policy 53.
-Priority is also given to securing affordable housing through S106 agreement negotiations (see Policy 53). - c) Use new or replacement conditions on rural enterprise dwellings which will mean some limited opportunities may become available for affordable housing.

-- d) Support the delivery of affordable housing led sites on suitable public land (i.e.at least 50% affordable) in accordance with the Minister for Housing and Local Government's letter of the 8th July 2019. - New para: The Authority will prepare supplementary planning guidance on affordable housing provision.

-New Para: A target of 362 affordable housing dwellings is identified for delivery over the Plan period taking account of the need for flexibility as per market housing provision and the need to negotiate proposals on a site by site basis.
-Policy 53 c) (note now separate policy) provides further advice on prioritising affordable housing when negotiating planning obligations.
+The approach to affordable housing delivery is to: - a) Use market housing to cross-subsidise affordable housing delivery see Policy 48. - b) Prioritise the delivery of affordable housing over other land uses for example by not allowing new build self-catering in the countryside.
+Brownfield provision of self-catering is permitted in Centres and the countryside but only where the site or building is unsuitable for market or affordable housing - see Policy 40.
+Also, when finding new uses for community facilities and employment sites, that are no longer required, uses beneficial to the community (including affordable housing delivery) are prioritised - see Policy 44 and Policy 54.
+Priority is also given to securing affordable housing through S106 agreement negotiations (see Policy 55). - c) Use new or replacement conditions on rural enterprise dwellings which will mean some limited opportunities may become available for affordable housing. - d) Support the delivery of affordable housing led sites on suitable public land (i.e.at least 50% affordable) in accordance with the Minister for Housing and Local Government's letter of the 8th July 2019. - 4.283 The Authority will prepare supplementary planning guidance on affordable housing provision. - 4.284 A target of 362 affordable housing dwellings is identified for delivery over the Plan period taking account of the need for flexibility as per market housing provision and the need to negotiate proposals on a site by site basis.
+Policy 55 provides further advice on prioritising affordable housing when negotiating planning obligations.